MauRuRo/MSP3-CoPo/README.md

 Each page's HTML code was run through the validator as well as the CSS code.

 Because of the Jinja and Python used in the HTML, the validator gave a lot of errors that were not valid errors:
-1. Due to the block extend code; the validator encountered some unclosed elements.
+* Due to the block extend code; the validator encountered some unclosed elements.
 They are in fact closed, but the opening/closing elements are divided over to different html files.
-2. The validator did not except Jinja blocks for url attributes; it threw an error for the use of '{'.
+* The validator did not except Jinja blocks for url attributes; it threw an error for the use of '{'.

+Valid errors that remain unresolved:
+* The hidden select field in the collaboration form does not allow a predetermined text input (through Jinja) if there is only one option in the list.
+The suggestions for resolving the issue (adding a "size" attribute) did not resolve the issue.
+However: since the field is hidden and only there for future possible expansions, where possibly there will be multiple themes to select as options, I have decided to leave it as is: it does not interfere with the funcionality of the website.

 The main.js file was passed through jshint linter.
 It did not bring up any major issues.